Researcher holding a petri dish

 This website is for educational purposes only.
 Please contact the Office of Research Integrity Assurance for information about applicable policies and regulations regarding research activities involving human beings or animals.

 Researchers are expected to adhere to ethical, legal, and professional guidelines that structure how research is conducted.
-The consequences that research misconduct can have are considerable and potentially disastrous.
+This includes avoiding, preventing, and reporting research misconduct.
+Research misconduct can have a range of harmful impacts.
 For one, misconduct can irreparably erode trust among colleagues.
 It can erode trust between researchers and funding agencies, which may make it more difficult for colleagues at the same institution to receive grants.
 More importantly, research misconduct can cause the public to lose confidence in the ability and integrity of researchers.

-Georgia Tech and other academic institutions have policies and procedures in place for investigating and resolving alleged occurrences of research misconduct.
-Depending on the type and severity of the allegation, an investigation might be conducted by a government agency.
-For instance, if the research is supported by the National Institutes of Health (NIH), the Office of Research Integrity (ORI) within the U.S. Department of Health and Human Services might examine the case.
+Georgia Tech has policies and procedures in place for investigating and resolving alleged occurrences of research misconduct.
+An investigation might also be conducted by a government agency if the agency provides funding support for the research.
+For instance, if the research is supported by the National Institutes of Health (NIH), the Office of Research Integrity (ORI) within the U.S. Department of Health and Human Services might examine a case.

 In accordance with U.S. federal policy, there are three forms of research misconduct: plagiarism, fabrication, and falsification.